- Home

 Another factor to consider is whether you think interest rates are likely to continue falling over the next few months or years, or stay higher for longer.

-Lower interest rates will mean returns offered from fixed rate accounts will fall, which is why longer term fixed rates are currently lower than shorter term rates.
-Even so, with no certainty as to when or by how much the base rate might reduce again, you may decide you want to take advantage of current rates now and lock in for the long term.
+With no certainty as to exactly when or by how much the base rate might reduce again, you may decide you want to take advantage of current rates now and lock in for the long term.

-Of course, there’s always a risk that interest rates won’t move as expected, especially if we see a jump in inflation again, so they could remain higher for longer.
-If you think this might be the case, then you might be more comfortable locking in for a short term period.
+Of course, if you think that interest rates are likely to remain higher for longer, then you might be more comfortable locking in for a short-term period.
 That way, if rates do remain high, you should be able to secure another fixed term account at a competitive rate when your current term finishes.

 Pros and cons of fixing your savings for longer

-Although longer term fixed rate accounts currently pay lower returns than shorter term accounts, if interest rates continue to fall, as is expected, then if you do go for a five-year account, in a couple of years’ time you may find you’ve actually locked into a really competitive deal.
+Although longer-term fixed rate accounts currently pay lower returns than shorter-term accounts, if interest rates continue to fall, then if you do go for a five-year account, in a couple of years’ time you may find you’ve actually locked into a really competitive deal.

 Where can you find the best fixed rate savings accounts?